Kallebe18/Dictionary/README.md

-If you want to see the site running just visit [a link]https://urbandict.netlify.com
+If you want to see the site running just visit https://urbandict.netlify.com

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).